naveedmohd/katacoda-scenarios/installmysql/step4-checkdatabase.md

 3. You are now connected to mysql database as a root user.

-4. Please check the existance of database "studentdb" using the below command.

-	mysql> SHOW DATABASES;

 Please continue to the next step to create tables, load data into the tables.